KATO-Hiro/traveling-salesman-problem/README.md

 Transcription for learning.

 # Future task
-+ Add a Route class.
++ Add functions to a Route class.
 + Refactoring methods.
 + Extend to replace Algorithms.